The darkness was empty.

 "My lady, stop!"

-Not thinking twice, This kept moving.
+Not hesitating at the thoughts, This kept moving.

-This did not know what this place was.
+This did not know where it was.

-The realization cut through everything for a single moment.
+That single understanding cut through everything for a single moment.

 This was no longer in the dark.

-This was here.
+It was here.

 Not fighting, This let itself be swallowed by the darkness again.